awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.MySQL.md

 1. Choose **Save changes** to save the updates to the DB parameter group\.

 **Important**
-Changing the `default.mysql5.6`, `default.mysql5.7`, or `default.mysql8.0` DB parameter group affects all MySQL version DB instances that use that parameter group\.
-If you want to specify different binary logging formats for different MySQL 5\.6, 5\.7, or 8\.0 DB instances in an AWS Region, you need to create your own DB parameter group\.
-This parameter group identifies the different logging format and assigns that DB parameter group to the intended DB instances\.
+Changing a DB parameter group affects all DB instances that use that parameter group\.
+If you want to specify different binary logging formats for different MySQL DB instances in an AWS Region, the DB instances must use different DB parameter groups\.
+These parameter groups identify different logging formats\.
+Assign the appropriate DB parameter group to the each DB instance\.

 ## Accessing MySQL Binary Logs<a name="USER_LogAccess.MySQL.Binarylog"></a>